cbirdlab/fltrVCF/readme.txt

                 fltrVCF.bash -f "01 02 03" -c 25.10 -m ../mapping -v ../mapping/TotalRawSNPs.3.6.vcf
                         -p ../mapping/popmap.25.10 -s config.fltr.clean -w filter_hwe_by_pop.pl
                         -r rad_haplotyperHPC116.pl -o ProjectX.A -t 40
+SCRIPTS
+	Additional scripts for filtering are provided in the scripts subdirectory

+	fltrVCFstats
+		Collects summary statisics from all vcf files in a directory with a matching prefix and returns a tidy table where each row is a vcf file and columns are: vcf file name, number of individuals, number of contigs, number of snps, and number of genotype calls based on 0, 1-9, 10-19, etc...  reads.